-For more than 18 years, Connecticut Families for Effective Autism Treatment (CT FEAT) has worked to increase the availability of high quality services for individuals on the autism spectrum.
-This commitment is exemplified in the organization's unique scholarship program for professionals seeking specialized training in applied behavior analysis (ABA), the most effective treatment for autism.
+For more than 20 years, Connecticut Families for Effective Autism Treatment (CT FEAT) has been dedicated to helping people on the autism spectrum reach their potential.
+This commitment is exemplified in the organization's unique scholarship program supporting professionals studying applied behavior analysis (ABA), the most effective treatment for autism.

-During the past decade, CT FEAT's Craemer Shea Memorial Scholarship for Professional Development has awarded more than $59,000 in scholarship money to 31 Connecticut educators, including special education teachers, behavioral therapists, and speech pathologists.
-For the 2015-2016 academic year, scholarships were awarded to two individuals:
+During the past decade, CT FEAT's Craemer Shea Memorial Scholarship for Professional Development has awarded more than $80,000. in scholarship money to 41 Connecticut educators, including special education teachers, behavioral therapists, and speech pathologists.

-The scholarship amounts to $1,000 per semester, with recipients eligible to reapply for additional funding as they continue their studies.
+The scholarship typically pays $1,000 per semester and students are eligible to reapply for additional funding if they continue their studies.
 Most recipients have received multiple scholarships and many have completed their professional certifications with CT FEAT's assistance.
-CT FEAT's board of directors reviews applications prior to each academic semester.

 Past Scholarship Winners: